project-gemmi/gemmi/docs/analysis.rst

 Torsion angles
 ==============

-This section presents functions dedicated to calculation of the dihedral angles φ (phi), ψ (psi) and ω (omega) of the protein backbone.
+This section presents functions dedicated to the calculation of the dihedral angles φ (phi), ψ (psi), and ω (omega) of the protein backbone.
-These functions are built upon the more general `calculate_dihedral` function, introduced in :ref:`the section about coordinates <coordinates>`, which takes four points in the space as arguments.
+These functions are built upon the more general `calculate_dihedral` function, introduced in :ref:`the section about coordinates <coordinates>`, which takes four points in space as arguments.

 `calculate_omega()` calculates the ω angle, which is usually around 180°: